-Bhutan Association of Women Entrepreneurs (BAOWE) considers that a lack of Access to finance is a key issue for women entrepreneurs that are negatively impacts agro-businesses and ultimately ‘Brand Bhutan’.
-They are seeking support both financially and technically to develop a program supporting grass root entrepreneurs raising their product volumes and quality standards and importantly establishing agro-processing facilities to add value to agriculture products.
+Bhutan Association of Women Entrepreneurs (BAOWE) considers that lack of Access to finance is a key issue for women entrepreneurs that negatively impact agro-businesses and ultimately ‘Brand Bhutan’.
+BAOWE is seeking both financial and technical support to develop a program that would support grass root entrepreneurs raise their product volumes and quality standards and more importantly establish agro-processing facilities to add value to agriculture products.

 A key aspiration of the organization is to develop inclusive business practices with their innovative ideas for pump-priming micro and small businesses with investment for infrastructure, supplemented by skills development.
-Their business module idea is to partner micro and small business, managed by young entrepreneur’s mostly single mothers, unorganized sector (women) and disadvantaged youth with the aim to create self-employment and employment.
+Their business idea is to partner micro and small businesses, managed by young social entrepreneur’s along with rural self help groups mostly women and disadvantaged youth.

 The Fountain Effect Concept was developed by BAOWE in response to the challenges faced by farmers including low volumes of produce and lack of marketing networks thereof.

-The government has developed infrastructure including building farm roads, farm shops and providing connectivity however the gaps resulting from low volumes of primary produce and high labour cost does not promote effective commercialization of products.
+The government has developed infrastructure including building farm roads and farm shops and provided connectivity however the gaps resulting from low volumes of primary produce and high labour cost does not promote effective commercialization of products.
 This could be one of the reasons leading to the inability to exploit the potential available vis-à-vis supplying the growing global demand for healthy foods.
 The lacks of volumes require targeting niche market, capitalizing on Bhutan’s pristine environment, fertile soils and fresh water.
-Value addition will not only fetch better prices but also provide employment and self-employment opportunities and contribute reducing rural to urban migration.
+Value addition will not only fetch better prices but also provide employment and self-employment opportunities and reduce rural to urban migration.

-The Fountain Effect creates synergies between the primary suppliers and entrepreneurs (manufacturers) aggregating small volumes of primary produce through collection linkages, building substantial, sustainable and economical raw material supply chains.
+The Fountain Effect creates synergies between small holders and social entreprenerus aggregating small volumes of primary produce through collection linkages, building substantial, sustainable and economical raw material supply chains.